 - Print something on the reverse side.
 There was a time when using the back of a business card was simply not done.
 No longer.
-An inspiring quotation, your marketing tag line, an image, even a description of your practice.
+An inspiring quotation, your marketing tag line, an image, a QR code, even a description of your practice.

 - Double-check to make certain what’s on the card is ethics-compliant.

 - Ask for the other person’s business card as you hand yours to them.
 It’s business card etiquette, it makes good sense, and some people believe the only real reason to have a business card is to facilitate getting someone else’s.

 - Write a note-to-self on the back of their card as it’s handed to you, so you can remember who they are and why you wanted their card.